 Slack can be customized so you can achieve a balance between your workday and when you’re off-the-clock.
 This guide will help you tailor your Slack notifications so you can keep your mind off work-related messages when you’ve wrapped up your day, even if you use your personal cell phone or laptop for business.

 Manage your settings to only receive notifications during your working hours.

-Adjust your time zone so teammates across the globe know your local time.
+Adjust your time zone so coworkers across the globe know your local time.

-Edit your profile to help teammates learn your work schedule.
+Edit your profile to help coworkers learn your work schedule.

 Like email or text messages, it can be tempting to check work-related Slack messages when you’re not actually working.
 Set a daily Do Not Disturb schedule to systematically unplug and enjoy your offtime by pausing notifications in Slack.